aptos-labs/aptos-core/developer-docs-site/docs/contribute/site-updates.md

 # Update Aptos.dev

 As an open source project, Aptos needs your knowledge to grow.
-Follow the instructions on this page to update Aptos.dev, the developer website for the Aptos blockchain.
+Follow the instructions on this page to update [Aptos.dev](https://aptos.dev/), the developer website for the Aptos blockchain.
 Every contributor to Aptos.dev is listed as an *author* on the pages they edit and update.
 See the *Authors* list at the bottom of any page for an example.

 See the [Aptos Docs](https://github.com/orgs/aptos-labs/projects/14/views/1) project for open issues by status.
+See detailed instructions for making updates below.

 ## tl;dr

-Simply click *Edit this page* at the bottom of any location to go to the source and trigger editing there.
+Simply click **Edit this page** at the bottom of any location to go to the source and trigger editing there.
 The contents are in [Markdown](https://www.markdownguide.org/basic-syntax/) format.
 You may then edit in browser and use the *Preview* function to view your changes.

 Here are the basic steps for editing in your web browser: